St. Carlo Acutis

 A week later, Jesus appeared to the group again, and this time Thomas is able to place his fingers in the very wounds of Christ.
 He professed his belief with the words, “My Lord and my God.”

-After Pentecost, Thomas went east, evangelizing people all the way to India.
-He was martyred in India in the year 72—legend has it that he was stabbed with a spear while he was praying.
-He holds the spear of his martyrdom in many of his depictions, including these statues from campus.
+After Pentecost, Thomas went east, evangelizing people in India.
+He was eventually martyred in India in the year 72.
+Legend holds that he was stabbed with a spear while he was praying.
+Thus, he holds the spear of his martyrdom in many of his depictions, including these statues on campus.

 Because of all the churches he built in India, St. Thomas is the patron saint of architects and builders.
 The statue on the left stands on the north face of Cushing Hall of Engineering, and the other can be found on Crowley Hall, which now houses music programs but used to house science and engineering labs.
 His relics rest in the reliquary chapel in the Basilica.